hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01e-Multimedia.md

       + start to play the sound: `bufferSource.start();`

 + The `BufferLoader` utility
-  + useful for preloading and sound & image assets
+  + useful for preloading sound & image assets
   + issue: asynchronously request via Ajax
   + applications w/ multiple sound samples: ensuring loaded and decoded them all before starting
   + loading sound samples and triggering event individually $\to$ unable to ensure all sound samples loaded